 Want to make money lending your cash?
 Check out using a platform like LendingClub that allows you to provide micro-loans to people.
 You can lend as little as $25 per loan, and get paid back interest and principal each month.
 It's a great way for you to personally make money lending.

 The bottom line is that there are lots of ways for these companies to make money.
 The names on this list have simply chosen to focus on making money other ways, and not charge commissions directly to their customers.

 It's important to remember that fees and expenses is one of the leading reason why investors don't outperform the market over time (after, of course, investment selection).

 If you're going to be investing in individual stocks, or mutual funds and ETFs that aren't commission-free, you need to find a broker that allows you to trade for free.
-Both Fidelity and Robinhood are potential options.
+Both M1 Finance and Robinhood are potential options.
 Robinhood is no-frills, but free.
-Fidelity is full-service, but only allows you to buy stocks online for free for a limited time.
+M1 Finance is closer to full-service, but doesn't have all the options of a major broker does.

 Let us know your favorite in the comments below!